-In the PSA, Melissa explains her situation and follows up with why service dogs need to be taken more seriously.
+In her PSA, Melissa explains her situation and follows up with why service dogs need to be taken more seriously.
 “Don’t get scared, don’t get annoyed, follow the dog!
-If it had been an emergency situation, I could have vomited and choked, I could have hit my head, I could have had so many things happen to me,” Melissa wrote.
+If it had been an emergency situation, I could have vomited and choked, I could have hit my head, I could have had so many things happen to me,” Melissa suggests.

 Even local pet associations have commented on the PSA with their full support!